AdobeDocs/analytics.en/help/implement/js/h-code/overview.md

 >You must already have an existing copy of `s_code.js` to follow these instructions.
 Adobe no longer offers an option to download H Code in the Code Manager.

 1. **Update core JS file variables**: Edit the `s_code.js` file and make sure the following variables are updated:
    * `s_account` contains the report suite ID that you want to send data to.
-See
-   * `s.trackingServer` contains the location cookies are stored.
-See [trackingServer](../../vars/config-vars/trackingserver.md).
+   * `s.trackingServerSecure` contains the location cookies are stored.
 1. **Host the `s_code.js` file on your site**: This file typically resides with other scripts on your web server.
 1. **Reference `s_code.js` on all pages**: Make sure all individual pages call the core JavaScript file, and do so within the HTML `<body>` tag (not the `<head>` tag).